DataJuggler/DataTier.Net/README.md

 # Updates & News

+8.4.2026: I fixed a bug that WriteFindMethod of the GatewayCreator.cs was adding an extra region due to insert index was getting messed up.
+I created a SmartList that increments the index for me and it worked!
+With only 1 table the Gateway would compile, but with multiple tables the regions could mess up insert indexes.

+8.1.2026: I fixed the data editor where a deactivated table wasn't displaying the table name.
+Also some Microsoft NuGet packages were updated.

 3.9.2026: I finished the Major update.
 I got rid of a class I created 15 years ago called NullableBoolean.
 I am not sure if Visual Studio already support bool?, which personally I don't like.
 What this means I broke all of my existsing projects.
 I won't break anything again (I hope), but this was needed. result.Success is so much easier to code generate.
 I am working on a converter.
 Also, all the older versions are